At Presbyterian, it's not just what we do that matters. It's how we do it. How we do things here makes all the difference.

 Things to Do:

 AA/EOE/VET/DISABLED/NMHRA.
-PHS is committed to ensuring a drug-free workplace.
+Presbyterian is committed to ensuring a drug?free workplace.

 Lincoln County Medical Center has served the Ruidoso and Lincoln County community since 1950 when the facility first opened as the Ruidoso-Hondo Valley General Hospital.
 Lincoln County Medical Center is owned by the County of Lincoln, and, since 1972, Lincoln County Medical Center has been leased and managed by Presbyterian Healthcare Services, greatly aiding in its growth and advancement.